sharmaaaryan4012/sharmaaaryan4012.github.io/README.md

 - **HTML5**: Markup language used for structuring the content.
 - **CSS3**: Stylesheets for styling and layout.
 - **JavaScript**: For interactive features and client-side logic.

+PS: The article.html page is accessible only when you click my profile picture :)